Here are four reasonably challenging problems about sets.

 And the number who study French is x + y = 80.
 Answer = (B)

 2) This problem is handled best with a double-matrix solution.

-Because there are 120 females, we know the rest are males.
+Because there are 120 females or non-binary folks, we know the rest are males.
 Because there are 200 with advanced degrees, we know there are 100 with college degrees only.

 At this point, we could go either way: we could figure out all the numbers in the “college” row or all the numbers in the “male” column.

 Either way, it is easy to fill in the last box: